 - 2016 UTC’s Student Government Awards: Most Outstanding Community Service and Most Outstanding Contribution to Campus Life

 - 2016 Homecoming- Overall Champions- Sorority Division- 1st Place Banner, Field Games, 3rd Place in Step Show “American Horror Story”.
 Spirit Award.

-- 2016 Greek Show Spirt Winners and Raised $ in memory of our sister, Shelby Glisson’s scholarship
+- 2016 Greek Show Spirit Winners and Raised $ in memory of our sister, Shelby Glisson’s scholarship

 - 2018 Greek Show- Sorority Division 1st Place "Willie Wonka"

-Scholarship: Theta Phi, is proud to have the 2nd highest GPA of all Panhellenic organizations.
-In the Spring of 2018, our overall chapter GPA exceeded both the Panhellenic Average and the UTC Female Average.
-Collectively we hold a chapter GPA of 3.241.
+Scholarship: Theta Phi, is proud of our academic achievers.
+In the Spring of 2018, our overall chapter GPA exceeded the UTC Female Average.
+Collectively we hold a chapter GPA of 3.05

 Theta Phi Chapter